What is virtualization:

 Database and virtualization:

-It is therefore interesting to discover the role of DBs in the virtualized way.
+It is therefore interesting to discover the role of DBs in a virtualized way.
 It is not difficult to understand how data and know-how represent the true heritage of modern organizations, small or large.

 What are large and powerful infrastructures for, without data and without the people who use them? … This post-Fordist reflection of our time already offers many food for thought on the importance of the flexibility that virtualization allows.

 In our society, databases play a fundamental role.
-Many of our daily actions result in read / write / modify or delete data on databases, for example when we answer the phone, somewhere there will be a register at the telephone company datacenter which will store the general information of our call ( calling number, date and time, called number, duration etc), another example when we use electricity (in any way) our electricity meter will calculate the energy consumption and subsequently this value will be read and stored somewhere in a database, and from there our bill will be calculated.
+Many of our daily actions result in read / write / modify or delete data on databases, for example when we answer the phone, somewhere there will be a register at the telephone company datacenter which will store the general information of our call ( calling number, date and time, called number, duration etc), another example when we use electricity (in any way) our electricity meter will calculate the energy consumption and subsequently this value will be read and stored somewhere in a database, and from there, our bill will be calculated.

 It is therefore easy to guess that the databases have proliferated exponentially and therefore, like all applications, and for the reasons explained above they are subject to virtualization.